 Hand quilting is a topic near and dear to my heart.
 It’s where my quilting journey began, around a floor frame, quilting with dear ladies possessing far more wisdom than my young self.
 I cherish those hours spent listening to their stories as we stitched, it was like stepping back in time.

 Many of you shared similar stories about hand quilting and what it means to you.
-As the survey results came in, it was clear this old craft of hand stitching stirred many memories, with nearly 3000 responses and over 6900 individual comments.
+As the survey results came in, it was clear this old craft of hand stitching stirred many memories, with over 3000 responses and over 6900 individual comments.

 When asked to rate the importance of the heritage of hand quilting the results were overwhelming…